-- resource allocation.
-More recent IDB operations slightly reduced this emphasis on the demand by also financing service providers, such as technology service centres. - (ii) Subsidies: grants and matching-grants have become the common financing method of the IDB funds, while over time the Bank has abandoned other means of subsidizing innovation projects, such as conditional credit lines.
+- (i) Demand-driven approach: in the early 1990s IDB operations supported funds that exclusively financed projects designed and submitted by final users.
+Therefore, the beneficiary demand determined the policy priorities and the resource allocation.
+More recent IDB operations slightly reduced this emphasis on the demand by also financing service providers, such as technology service centers. - (ii) Subsidies: grants and matching-grants have become the common financing method of the IDB funds, while over time the Bank has abandoned other means of subsidizing innovation projects, such as conditional credit lines.
 16 - (iii) Co-financing: the funds never cover all costs of the financed projects.
 They always require the beneficiaries to participate in the financing of the initiative, usually on an equal cost-sharing basis. - (iv) Evolution from neutral to targeted: although in the early 1990s IDB funds were designed on a principle of non-discrimination, later on the funds adopted more targeted approaches.
 Different justifications supported the initial preference for neutrality.
 From the free market perspective, neutrality aimed at not interfering with the market resource allocation.
 In a more evolutionary perspective, the initial neutrality aimed at facilitating a policy adjustment process.
 In the first phase, the governments needed to identify the industry-specific externalities and market failures.
 This exploratory neutral approach was intended to allow developing more targeted policies in a second stage.
 Further, in the early stages the massive and flexible support to innovation activities aimed at facilitating the "endogenization and routinization" of R&D in the productive sector (Teubal 1996, 1998, 2002). - (v) Competition in the allocation of resources: the early 1990s IDB funds operated on the basis of an "open-window" mechanism, where firms could apply at any time and were not competing directly with other firms for funds, except to the extent that earlier applications were more likely to be funded.
 Later the funds adopted competitive mechanisms such as calls for innovation project proposals. - (vi) Execution by a specialized public agency: although the institutional setting for the funds' execution differs on a across countries and operations basis, many funds are operated by an independent specialized organization.
 Over time, this tendency has generated some concerns about the coordination between different agencies and the definition of roles within the sector.